Shawl Ministry at First Church

 - To provide comfort to members of our church community during times of difficulty and transition.

-What distinguishes Shawl Ministry is the spirit of intentionality that goes into the creation of each piece.
+What is special about the Shawl Ministry is the spirit of intentionality that goes into the creation of each piece.
 The creators will not know to whom the shawl goes, but people are encouraged as they make the item to “weave” thoughts or prayers of comfort and healing into their work.
-In this way, the item symbolizes the caring not just of one person, but of the whole congregation.
+In this way, each item symbolizes the caring not just of one person, but of the whole congregation.

 The People Who Make Up Shawl Ministry

-The Shawl Ministry is made up of men and women who are members and friends of First Church, and who are interested in providing comfort items for people within our congregation.
-All genders of people are welcome and encouraged to participate!
+The Shawl Ministry is made up of men and women who are members and friends of First Church, and are interested in providing comfort items for people within our congregation.
+All genders of people are encouraged to participate!

-(Click here for more details about participating in this Shawl Ministry program.)
+(Click here for details about participating in this Shawl Ministry program.)

 Thanks to First Unitarian Society of Madison for their template of Shawl Ministry from which much of this material is borrowed with permission.